HaowenGan/ETI-ASG1/README.md

 # ETI-ASG1
 ## Overview
 - This carpooling system consists of two microservices: User API and Trip API, along with a console application that interacts with these APIs.

-Below are the design considerations for each component:
+## Instructions for Setting up and running of Microservices
+- Run the "ETI_ASG1 SQL Script" in MySQL Workbench to setup database
+- go run user.go and trip.go to start the API
+- go run console.go to start the console

 ### User API Endpoints: